awsdocs/amazon-athena-user-guide/doc_source/views-supported-actions.md

 You can create and run nested views as long as the query behind the nested view is valid and the tables and databases exist\.

-You cannot use views in Athena for data access classification\.
+You cannot use views to manage access control on data in Amazon S3\.
+To query a view, you need permissions to access the data stored in Amazon S3\.
+For more information, see [Amazon S3 Permissions](access.md#s3-permissions)\.